munificent/game-programming-patterns/book/component.markdown

 everything up into `GameObject`, but then `Zone` is wasting memory on rendering data it doesn't need and `Decoration` is doing the same with physics.

 Now, let's try it with components.
-Our <span name="menu">subclasses disappear completely.
+Our <span name="menu">subclasses</span> disappear completely.
 Instead, we have a single `GameObject` class and two component
 classes: `PhysicsComponent` and `GraphicsComponent`.
 A decoration is simply a `GameObject` with a `GraphicsComponent` but no `PhysicsComponent`.
 A zone is the